erenozkandev/Chess-Bot/README.md

 - Python 3.9+
 - Stockfish binary available on your PATH or supplied via `--engine-path`
 - Windows 10/11 (for on-screen arrow rendering; other platforms fall back to mouse-based previews)
+- Torch with CUDA is recommended.
+- Requires a Pre-Trained chess pieces detector model thats compatible with ultralytics.
+(Easy to train using roboflow datasets.)

 ## Quick Start
 1. **Create & activate a virtual environment**